-“The trick is to manage your expectations, have open communication, and come up with realistic ways to make your relationship better and more satisfying for both yourself and your partner and continuously work on making sure you both are working towards having a healthier partnership.”
+“The trick is to manage your expectations, have open communication, and come up with realistic ways to make your relationship better and more satisfying for both yourself and your partner,” says Davis.

 36. Call just to say hi.
 Don’t text.
-Don’t Facebook chat.
-Call her.
+Call them.

-37. When she asks you to go on a run with her, go.
+37. When they ask you to go on a run, go.
 Even if you hate it.
 Especially if you hate it.
-She’ll know you did it just because you love her.
+They’ll know you did it just because you love them.

-39. Be enthusiastic about her favorite TV shows, even if it’s bad reality TV.
+39. Be enthusiastic about their favorite TV shows.
 Get into it.
 Make fun of the contestants.
-Ask her who her favorite person on the show is.
 Root for someone.

 40. Make it a point to be positive.

-41. When your wife asks you how she looks in something, and if she doesn’t look great, tell her about another dress you like.
+41. When your spouse asks you how they look in something, and if they don’t look great, tell them about another outfit you like.
 Provide an alternative.
-Tell her you love her in it.
+Tell them you love them in it.

 42. When you get in a fight, use “I” statements.
 Don’t put your anger on her.
-Make sure she knows it’s about how you’re feeling.
+Make sure they know it’s about how you’re feeling.